workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.2.4 =
+* Fixes a bug with an incorrect country code sent to Workshop Butler.
+As a result, the countries of attendees were not saved correctly

 = 2.2.3 =
 * Fixes an incorrect array initialisation for PHP version < 5